Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 This example will use a different computer to accept the offer from the previous example.
 Keep in mind, offers are accepted on a first-come, first-served basis.
 <br/><br/>

-Display your wallet's balance before accepting the offer.
+To display your wallet's balance before accepting the offer, run `chia wallet show`:
 ```bash
 (venv) $ chia wallet show
 Wallet height: 1335630